Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 16 November 2024 17.26.33 UTC
+- WIB: Sabtu, 16 November 2024 18.20.32 UTC
-- WITA: Sabtu, 16 November 2024 18.26.33 UTC
+- WITA: Sabtu, 16 November 2024 19.20.32 UTC
-- WIT: Sabtu, 16 November 2024 19.26.33 UTC
+- WIT: Sabtu, 16 November 2024 20.20.32 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

 Kategori: inspirational